theaaronhanks/theaaronhanks/README.md

 I'm @theaaronhanks.
 I'm a student studying Computer Science at Utah State University, and I plan to graduate May of 2024.

+I am interested in Game Development and Cyber Security.

 ## Contact Information

 Contact me by email at [theaaronhanks@gmail.com](mailto:theaaronhanks@gmail.com)